apache/nuttx/examples/README.txt

 examples/uip
 ^^^^^^^^^^^^

-  This is a port of uIP example application.
-It includes conditionally compiled logic to exercise the uIP webserver, telnet, smtp, dhcpc, and resolver.
+  This is a port of uIP tiny webserver example application.
+Settings specific to this example include:

+    CONFIG_EXAMPLE_UIP_NOMAC     - (May be defined to use software assigned MAC) CONFIG_EXAMPLE_UIP_IPADDR    - Target IP address
+    CONFIG_EXAMPLE_UIP_DRIPADDR  - Default router IP addess
+    CONFIG_EXAMPLE_UIP_NETMASK   - Network mask
+    CONFIG_EXAMPLE_UIP_DHCPC     - Select to get IP address via DHCP

-  Other configuratin items apply also to the selected network utility.
+  Other configuration items apply also to the selected webserver net utility.
-  For example, the additional relevant settings for the uIP webserver
+  Additional relevant settings for the uIP webserver net utility are:
-  are:

     CONFIG_NETUTILS_HTTPDSTACKSIZE
     CONFIG_NETUTILS_HTTPDFILESTATS